Buddhist devotion: Offering

 Another important practice is the giving of offerings out of respect and humility to a Buddha image or other artifact.
 This is often combined with chanting.
 Buddhists may offer flowers as a symbol of growth, or incense to remind themselves of the "odor of sanctity" of the Buddha.
 Candles and lights may also be offered, symbolizing the dispelling of the darkness of ignorance.
 In Mahāyāna Buddhism, a set of seven offerings is often given, in which the first two offerings represent hospitality, and the other five the senses.
 Such an offering indicates respect through one's entire being, as represented by the five senses.
 When an offering is given in a temple, the devotees will normally take off their shoes, wash the object to be offered, approach the image or stūpa holding their hands in añjali and perform the actual offering, after which they prostrate.

 The offering of flowers and other offerings and care that is given to a holy place are not only signs of respect, but they also are meant to change the environment of the devotee in a place where the Buddha would be at home.
+Sacrificial cakes made of cereals and butter are offered by Tibetan monastics.

 Offerings given to the monastic community are also considered a form of devotion, and offerings of food are often given to the Buddha image first, after which offerings are given to the monks for their breakfast or mid-day meal.